-NFL Week 8 Power Rankings: Ravens Rise; Patriots Continue Dominance
+NESN

 11. Indianapolis Colts (4-2; 12): The Colts came off their bye and took hold of the AFC South with a nice win against the Houston Texans.
 Jacoby Brissett really is starting to settle in under center.

-12. Houston Texans (4-3; 9): A controversial call may have taken away a touchdown from the Texans and ultimately made the difference on the scoreboard, but there’s little doubt DeShaun Watson got outplayed in this one, which is not something we would have guessed coming in.
+12. Houston Texans (4-3; 9): A controversial call may have taken away a touchdown from the Texans and ultimately made the difference on the scoreboard, but there’s little doubt Deshaun Watson got outplayed in this one, which is not something we would have guessed coming in.

 13. Buffalo Bills (5-1; 10): The Bills moved to 5-1 (!) after needing 22 points in the fourth quarter (!!) to pull it out against the Miami Dolphins (!!!).
 It’s hard to trust the Bills at this point but they keep finding ways to win football games.

-14. Los Angeles Rams (4-3; 13): A matchup against the Falcons defense was exactly what the doctor ordered for a Rams offense that has struggled to find rhythm in recent weeks.
+14. Los Angeles Rams (4-3; 13): A matchup against the Falcons defense was exactly what the doctor ordered for a Rams offense that has struggled to find a rhythm in recent weeks.

 14. Philadelphia Eagles (3-4; 14): The Eagles had massive problems taking care of the ball on Sunday night against the Cowboys and their defense is looking awfully leaky at the moment.